jxshco/small-number/README.md

 ## Why?

-While working on freelance/agency work I would tend to come accross situations where this was needed.
+While working on freelance/agency work I would tend to come across situations where this was needed.
 I re-wrote this script each and every time I had a project that needed it, each being different, better and worse.

 ## Table of Contents